patrickhuber/minimal-wasm-interpreter/README.md

-# Toy Wasm Interpreter
+# Minimal Wasm Interpreter

-The toy wasm interpeter is a special purpose, minimal wasm interpeter that only runs the add.wasm wasm function.
+The minimal wasm interpeter is a special purpose interpeter that only runs the add.wasm wasm function.
 It is meant for education purposes only.

 to test it out, run